donkirkby/live-py-plugin/CONTRIBUTING.md

        tar xzf ../../../live-py-plugin/dist/space_tracer-4.0.1.tar.gz

    Replace the version number with whatever you just built.
+3. Find the `remove_modules.txt` file in the pyodide project, and remove `turtle.py` from the list.
-3. After the package files are in place, run Pyodide's `run_docker` script, and then run `make` inside the container.
+3. After the package files are in place, run Pyodide's `run_docker` script with the `--pre-built` option, and then run `make` inside the container.
 See the Pyodide project for full instructions.
-If you see the error,
-   'ccache: error: Could not find compiler "emcc" in PATH', or 'emconfigure: not found' you have to roll back the `EMSCRIPTEN_VERSION` to 1.38.22, as described in Pyodide [PR #506].
 Sometimes, I've had to remove all build products and rebuild.
 Either `make clean` or `git clean -f -Xd`.
 4. After the lengthy build process, run the `live-py-plugin/test/PySrc/tools/serve_demo.py` script.
 It will copy all the Pyodide files into the demo directory.